Canon EOS R7: Must-have accessories Guide

 These cards are a little slower than CFExpress cards, but for the Canon R7, it is more than enough.

-If you want another option the you may also consider the Delkin Devices Black UHS-II memory cards.
-It has almost the same read and write speeds as the SanDisk Extreme Pro so you will not have any problems using it.
+If you want another option the you may also consider the SanDisk Extreme Pro cards.
+They have almost the same read and write speeds as the Delkin Devices cards so you will not have any problems using it.

 Best Memory Card Reader

-The Kingston Mobilelite Plus is a safe bet when it comes to UHS-II SDXC card readers.
+The Delkin Devices USB SDXC card reader is a safe bet when it comes to UHS-II SDXC card readers.
 It is compact and easily fits into your bag or camera pocket.

-This memory card reader is lightweight and uses USB 3.2 connection for fast transfers.
+This memory card reader is lightweight and uses USB 3.1 connection for fast transfers.
+It also comes with an SDXC Delkin Advantage card as an added bonus.

 Best Memory Card case